abraunegg/onedrive/docs/application-config-options.md

 _**Usage Example:**_ `onedrive --sync --sync-shared-files`

+> [!IMPORTANT]
-_**Additional Usage Notes:**_ To use this option you must first enable 'sync_business_shared_items' within your application configuration.
+> To use this option you must first enable 'sync_business_shared_items' within your application configuration.
 Please read 'business-shared-items.md' for more information regarding this option.

 ### CLI Option: --verbose | -v+
 _**Description:**_ This CLI option controls the verbosity of the application output.
 Use the option once, to have normal verbose output, use twice to have debug level application output.